ncrncornell/DatasetConversions/README.md

 #### Direct conversion from SAS to SPSS
-This is a one step process to convert SAS to SPSS using sas script.
+This is a one step process to convert SAS to SPSS using sas script in convert2spss.sas.
 With this type of conversion, CED2AR program is unable to process variable level summary statistics.
 This option works if variable level summary statistics are not important.
 You should use option to ignore variable level summary statistics when uploading the dataset using CED2AR upload menu.